GameWithPixels/DiceFirmware/README.md

 The requirements are the same than for building the dice *bootloader*.
 Check out the instructions on the *bootloader*'s GitHub [page](https://github.com/GameWithPixels/DiceBootloader#readme).

+Be sure to first build the *bootloader*.
+The *Makefile* expects the *DiceBootloader* project to located in the same parent directory than this project.

 ### Building